pskfyi/minecraft-outlander-modpack/pack/config.md

   Station with Drawers" which retains its inventory.
   - Renamed the variant to just "Sewing Station."

+- Disabled all needles except bone and iron.

+- Tweaked recipe for bone needle to allow use of knives rather than the file.

 ## Spice of Life: Carrot Edition

 - Player starting health set exceptionally low - just 2 hearts.
 However, eating